voothedoo/09-Accessibility/README.md

 Pages don't break and are readable and all content is inside the pages when zoomed at **200%**.<br>

-All interactive elements such as buttons, links or forms are easily focusable with the keyboard only `TAB` key.<br>
+All interactive elements such as buttons, links or forms are easily focusable with the keyboard only - `TAB` key<br>

 Pages have no animations.<br>